 At the time of the 2010 Census, West Allis had 29,353 Housing Units<3> and with its population of 60,411 people, this averages 2.06 people per Housing Unit.

 The 2010 Census shows West Allis had a land area of 11.39 square miles [29.5 km²].
 This translates to 2,573 Housing Units per square mile [993 housing units/km²].

 From the Census of 2000: West Allis had 28,708 Housing Units, a population of 61,254 people and a land area of 11.35 square miles [29.4 km²].
 This gives a density of 2.13 people per Housing Unit and 2,524 Housing Units per square mile [974 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for West Allis and you need to be careful when comparing between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for West Allis and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Milwaukee County ...

 The community of West Allis is located in Milwaukee County.

 The county had a population of 947,735 people at the 2010 Census.
 With it's population of 60,411 people, West Allis represented 6.37% of the county's total.